Jana Wood

 Studio One, Toi Tu, Ponsonby Rd, Tāmaki Makaurau, 2011

-After being part of a 6-week community occupation and protest at Turua Street, St Heliers, 3 unique seaside Art Deco homes that were listed by the Heritage Trust, were demolished.
-Following is a body of work, completed over the ensuing year, using the bricks salvaged from the demolition, to help bring attention to the plight of our architectural heritage.
+Following participation in a six-week community occupation and protest at Turua Street, St Heliers, three unique seaside Art Deco homes—listed by the Heritage Trust—were ultimately demolished.
+This body of work was created over the following year using bricks salvaged from the site, drawing attention to the ongoing vulnerability of our architectural heritage.

 For more information visit: